-- 7.-(1) The Governor may, with the consent of the Secretary of State, grant a licence authorising an activity that would otherwise be prohibited under article 4. - (2) A person is not guilty of an offence under article 4 in respect of anything done by the person under the authority of a licence granted by the Governor. - (3) A licence may, in particular, relate to- - (a) payment of basic expenses of designated persons and their dependent family members, including payments for foodstuffs, rent or mortgage, medicines, medical treatment, taxes, insurance premiums and public utility charges; - (b) payment of reasonable professional fees and expenses associated with the provision of legal services; - (c) payment of fees or service charges for the routine holding or maintenance of frozen funds or economic resources; - (d) payment of necessary extraordinary expenses; - (e) satisfaction of a judicial, administrative or arbitral lien or judgment entered into prior to the date on which this Order comes into force and not for the benefit of a designated person. - (4) A licence must specify the acts authorised by it and may be- - (a) general or granted to a category of persons or to a particular person, - (b) subject to conditions, and - (c) of indefinite duration or subject to an expiry date. - (5) The Governor may, with the consent of the Secretary of State, vary or revoke a licence at any time. - (6) On the grant, variation or revocation of a licence, the Governor must- - (a) in the case of a licence granted to a particular person, give written notice of the grant, variation or revocation to that person, and - (b) in the case of a general licence or a licence granted to a category of persons, take such steps as the Governor considers appropriate to publicise the grant, variation or revocation of the licence. - (7) Any notice to be given to a person by the Governor under paragraph (6) may be given- - (a) by posting it to the person's last known address, or
+- 9.-(1) The Governor may, with the consent of the Secretary of State, grant a licence authorising an activity that would otherwise be prohibited under article 4, 7 or 8. - (2) A person is not guilty of an offence under article 4, 7 or 8 in respect of anything done by the person under the authority of a licence granted by the Governor. - (3) A licence may, in particular, relate to- - (a) payment of basic expenses of designated persons and their dependent family members, including payments for foodstuffs, rent or mortgage, medicines, medical treatment, taxes, insurance premiums and public utility charges; - (b) payment of reasonable professional fees and expenses associated with the provision of legal services; - (c) payment of fees or service charges for the routine holding or maintenance of frozen funds or economic resources; - (d) payment of necessary extraordinary expenses; - (e) satisfaction of a judicial, administrative or arbitral lien or judgment established before the designated person was so designated and not for the benefit of a designated person; - (f) payment by a designated person to another person (not being a designated person) under an obligation that arose before the designated person was so designated;